Life Without Turface…

 - Root growth in Turface is erratic at best, without the benefits of predictability seen in volcanic soils

 Given that the foundation of the tree is the roots, and that bonsai training is by nature stressful to the tree, having a marginalized root system is to be avoided at all costs.
 You don’t have to use akadama.
-But at least don’t use Turface, and you won’t experience random, poorly ramified root structures that cannot support bonsai training.
-There are many things that can work, but I will say that pumice is a near-perfect particle for fine root growth.
+But at least don’t use Turface (particularly 100%), and you won’t experience random, poorly ramified root structures that cannot support bonsai training.
+There are many things that can work, but I will say that, aside from akadama, pumice is a near-perfect particle for fine root growth.

 If you have some Turface, don’t ‘use it up’ by adding a small proportion to your mix.
 Give it away.
 Pay someone to find a use for it.
 Or put it in a box, label it with an unknown address, and offer it to the post office.
 It’s safer there, wherever it ends up, than in your bonsai pots.

-PS—Not long ago I resisted teaching or writing in an emphatic manner, to avoid upsetting people or to avoid arguments.
+Postscript: Not long ago I resisted teaching or writing in an emphatic manner, to avoid upsetting people or to avoid arguments.
 But much like the concerns offered in my post Never Pinch Junipers!, I see so many weakened bonsai as a result of using Turface, Oil-Dri, and Profile that I have to speak.
 My main loyalty is to the trees.
 This is one area where cutting corners is really not the best way to go.
 Spend money on soil.
-If things like pumice are not readily available, get it shipped and split the cost with friends.
+If things like pumice, scoria, and akadama are not readily available, get it shipped and split the cost with friends.
 It’s not the lightest thing on the planet, but then thankfully it’s not lead, either.